-# The business can also ask for multisite feature and accessibility via multiple devices for enhanced convenience.
+The business can also ask for multisite features and accessibility via multiple devices for enhanced convenience.

 Pricing Models and Cost to Develop Workplace Systems

-Finding the right pricing model and determining the true cost to develop workplace system is a long and comprehensive process and businesses should follow a systematic approach and utilize every possible avenue for the best possible results.
+Finding the right pricing model and determining the truecost to develop a workplace system is a long and comprehensive process and businesses should follow a systematic approach and utilize every possible avenue for the best possible results.